MontseSacie/Machine_Learning_Applied_to_Wind_and_Waves_Modelling/README.md

     - Correlation analysis implementation and
     - Data cleaning; which include missing values detection and deletion as well as outliers deletion.

-- **Features selection and extraction** contains the calculation of F-test score for measure the significance of the variables as well as .m files for data combination that let us   obtain the data sets used during the Training phase.
+- **Features selection and extraction** contains the calculation of F-test score for measuring the significance of the variables as well as .m files for data combination that let us obtain the data sets used during the Training phase.

-- **Evaluation**
+- **Models evaluation** contain a main file .mlx where we test trained models with data from 2019 and 2020 (Real Time) and we plot "responses vs predicted" plot.
+We include also two of the files for two concrete models (as examples) used to plot the Learning Curves to evaluate models.